abhiwand/atk/doc/source/appendix_application_conf.rst

             auto-partitioner {
               hbase {
-                # Number of regions per regionserver to set when creating Titan/HBase table
+                # Number of regions per regionserver to set when creating
+                # Titan/HBase table.
                 regions-per-server = 2

-                # Number of input splits for Titan reader is based on number of available cores
+                # Number of input splits for Titan reader is based on number of
-                # and minimum split size as follows: Number of splits = Minimum(input-splits-per-spark-core * spark-cores,
+                # available cores and minimum split size as follows: Number of
+                # splits = Minimum(input-splits-per-spark-core * spark-cores,
-                #     graph size in HBase/minimum-input-splits-size-mb)
+                # graph size in HBase/minimum-input-splits-size-mb).
                 input-splits-per-spark-core = 20
               }